mebenbenyo/polaroid-gallery/README.md

 # polaroid-gallery
-This repository stores code for a polaroid gallery built with HTML, CSS, JavaScript and PHP.
+This repository stores code for a polaroid gallery built with HTML and CSS.